 The Forts currently reside in Pittsburgh, where they’ve been acclimating themselves with the city and its people to establish continual spiritual development.
 For L.J., that’s a team Bible study, while Stephanie is steeped in a women’s study with players’ wives, and both attend a couples’ study.

-(left to right) Ken Trautmann, Lynn Trautmann, Stephanie Fort, T.J.
-Fort after one of T.J.'s games.
+(left to right) Ken Trautmann, Lynn Trautmann, Stephanie Fort, L.J.
+Fort after a Steelers game.

 They also continue to seek guidance from the Trautmanns and other mentors, and have created a solid foundation in prayer.
 “We remind ourselves that God is at the center of the relationship,” Stephanie said.